SAP/gigya-swift-sdk/GigyaSwift/README.md

 Instructions can be found at WeChat for iOS.

-Add the following tag to your plist file, It is recommended that the "WeChatAppID" String be placed in the your Info.plist file.
+Add the following tag to your plist file, It is recommended that the "WeChatAppID" String be placed in the your *Info.plist* file.

-MISSING?

 After you have completed adding the WeChat SDK to your project you need to import "WeChatWrapper.swift" file from the "GigyaProviders" dictionary to your Xcode project.

 Notes: